citp/privacy-policy-historical/h/hi/hiu/hiusa.org.md

-> *The following text is extracted and transformed from the hiusa.org privacy policy that was archived on 2015-09-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150905153930id_/http%3A//www.hiusa.org/about-us/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hiusa.org privacy policy that was archived on 2016-03-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160323155205id_/https%3A//www.hiusa.org/about-us/privacy-policy) for the most accurate reproduction.*

-# HI USA | Hostelling International USA | HI Hostels Reservations
+# Hostelling International USA Privacy Policy | HI USA

 ## Privacy Policy